Jaxx7594/Python-Macro/README.md

 # Todo
 * Optimise settings system (can likely handle the settings saving within the settings menu itself, which would save a fair amount of resources)
 * Possibly remake in a more efficient language such as C++
+* Possibly make a Linux version if theres demand for it